awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ```

 ### SHA1 Checksum with Ignored Precalculated Value
-The following request will have its pre-calculated checksum ignored, since it does not match the checksum algorithm specified.
+The following request will have its pre-calculated checksum ignored, since it does not match the chosen checksum algorithm.
 ```kotlin
 val putObjectRequest = PutObjectRequest {
     bucket = "bucket"